johnaweiss/HTML-Micro-Templating/readme.md

 ## Operation

 It operates like a mailmerge.
-The record-list gets merged with the HTML template, and rendered HTML for all records is written to the webpage.
+The record-list gets merged with the HTML template, outputting rendered HTML for all records.
+That gets written to the webpage.

 **HTML elements**